Living with Dementia

 - Glossary of dementia terms and definitions

-This website is intended to help patients, physicians and students in learning more about memory disorders and our center.
-The data provided on this website is only for informational use and is not an alternative to medical examination.
+This information is intended to help patients, physicians and students learn more about memory disorders, and is not an alternative to medical examination.
 If you are in search of medical advice, please contact your physician to develop a personalized care plan.